Skip to Content

 Biking Around Mont Tremblant Village

-If you’re visiting Mont Tremblant in the summer, you’ll want to make sure to bring your bike, or you can rent one.
+If you’re visiting Mont Tremblant in the summer, you’ll want to make sure to bring your bike, or you can rent one in the village too.

 My all time favourite bike path might is La-Villageoise-de-Mont-Tremblant.
-It’s an all paved bike path with a lot of hills but will take you from Mont Tremblant Village to Old Tremblant Village.
+It’s an all paved bike path with a lot of hills that goes in a loop through the forest (about 30 minutes).
+If you’re feeling up for a bit of a longer bike, you can take the path all the way Old Tremblant Village.

 easy-bike-paths-around-montreal